No topic causes as much friction between sales and marketing as how to create a great lead process in Salesforce.

 Not only that, but I’ve also included some free diagrams you can download that will help you design your lead process in Salesforce.

 So let’s not wait; it’s time to dive in.

 Difference Between A Lead And An Opportunity

 Unfortunately, the lead process in Salesforce often breaks down at the start because sales and marketing disagree on something essential: the difference between a lead and an opportunity in Salesforce.

-Why is there so much confusion?
-After all, most Sales and Marketing people will acknowledge that a lead is the first step in the sales cycle.
+You might be wondering, why is that so difficult?
+After all, most people agree that a lead is the first step in the sales cycle.

 Here’s why it’s a problem.